dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 Although not mentioned in any records before 1341, the building does retain some 12th Century features.
 Over the years the church fell into disrepair and was rebuilt in 1850.

-Smethcott means "the smith's cottage".
+Smethcott means 'the smith's cottage'.
 ![](../1shropshire/assets/images/churches/2019-02-23_12_50_01_DSC_3417_DxO.jpg)
 - Sub-Image: 2019-02-23_12_46_49_DSC_3414_DxO.jpg